WordPress/blueprints/docs/build-your-first-blueprint.md

 ### Delete the old content

-There isn't a Blueprint step to delete the default content, but you can do that with a snippet of PHP code:
+While there isn't a dedicated Blueprint step to delete default content, you can achieve this using a snippet of PHP code via the `runPHP` step:

 ```php
 <?php